Ted Galdi: Bestselling Author

 Funnel Stages

-• YouTube is similar to TikTok in a lot of regards.
-YouTube videos are shown to people who already follow you, however, can be seen by a lot of people who don't.
+• Videos on the site, regardless of length, are shown to people who already follow you, however, can be seen by a lot of people who don't.

 Post Types